CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 Cloudflare Pages provided instant deployment for my React frontend, while Workers handled the backend logic including user authentication and integrations with external APIs.
 I choose Typescript to write the worker code.
 Python workers are still in beta at this time. [source](https://developers.cloudflare.com/workers/languages/python/#_top)

 Pages allow developers to link a git repository for automatic deployments based on branch rules.
-This made it easy to set up a CI/CD pipeline for my frontend code, ensuring that changes were deployed automatically when pushed to the repository.
+This made it easy to set up a deployment pipeline for my frontend code.
 Developing pages locally did not seem to support hot reloading due to relying on the react app to be build prior to running wrangler.
 This added extra time to the development process but was not a deal breaker.

 ```bash
 - npm run build